ninatrue/web-mapping-curriculum/project/data_Report.md

 Data was clipped to Travis and Round Rock County

+This data will help potential home buyers visualize where points of interest are.

 Ultimate Frisbee Leagues:

 frisbee leagues researched and locatiosn converted to geojson in QGIS

+This data will help potential home buyers visualize where points of interest are.

 Climbing Gyms: